 - Are you exposed to lung irritants at your job?

 You might also want to bring a family member or friend to your appointment.
 Sometimes it can be difficult to remember all the information provided.
 Someone who accompanies you may remember something that you missed or forgot.

 If you've ever seen another physician for your cough, let your present doctor know what tests were done, and if possible, bring the reports with you, including results of a chest X-ray, sputum culture and pulmonary function test.

 Your doctor is likely to ask you a number of questions, such as:

 - When did your symptoms begin?

-- Does it affect your sleep or work performance?
+- Do your symptoms affect your sleep or work performance?

 - Do you smoke?
 If so, how much and for how long?